-Learners who wish to obtain the college certificate of credits will have until March 2021 to submit the assignment.
-Learners who just wish to obtain the CPD Certificate will be issued with this upon completion of the final.
+Learners who wish to obtain the college certificate of credits will have to submit the assignment.
+Learners who just wish to obtain the CPD Certificate will be issued with this upon completion of the final assignment.

 €900.00 (Deposit of €270 required to secure place on course.)

 Applications to this course are done online using the link below.
 If you have any queries, please contact the office on 01 4664205 or call Triona on 086 0499154.

 Simply click the below button to be brought to our online application process.
 When prompted, please select ‘CPD Courses (Long-Term)’, then select ‘Sequentially Planned Integrative Counselling for Children Jan 2024″ and complete the form.